andrew-walther/bios611-project1/README.md

 Test Score Dataset
 ------------------
-This repo will eventually contain an analysis of the Test Score Dataset
+This repo will eventually contain an analysis of the Test Score Dataset.

 Usage